Why Buy an Upright Walker?

 Why we love it:

-- 25″ at the widest point make it easy to manoeuvre in tight spaces.
+- 25″ at the widest point make it easy to maneuver in tight spaces.

 - Sit-to-stand handles assist you when standing up.